culture, japanese festival

 Thinking of Japanese symbols, besides Mt.
 Fuji, we’ve all come to think of cherry blossoms, or Sakura, right?
-Although cherry blossoms are present in many countries around the world, there is no place where cherry blossoms are loved and cherished as much as in Japan.
+Although cherry blossoms are present in many countries around the world, they are most loved and cherished in Japan.
 Every year, during the cherry blossom season, Japanese people eagerly participate in the cherry blossom viewing festivals, also known as Hanami festivals, which is considered a festival to welcome spring after a long cold period.

 If you plan to visit Japan in spring in the near future, this is all that you need to know about the Hanami festival!

 In Japanese, “hana” means flower and “mi” means to watch or look at.
 So, the Hanami festival literally is a flower viewing festival.
 The “flowers” here are mostly Sakura (cherry blossoms) or Ume (apricot or plum) blossoms.

 This festival has a long history dating back to the Nara period (710-794).
 Around this time, Hanami was originally to view ume blossoms – an activity only celebrated at the tea parties of Japanese aristocrats.
 They often held parties under the plum or cherry trees to talk together, write poetry, or drink wine while watching the cherry blossom petals fall gently through the air.

 However, by the Heian period (794-1185), the festival became popular for all people to enjoy thanks to Emperor Heian.
 From here, Hanami officially became a national festival, becoming one of the oldest traditional festivals in Japan.

 Hanami combines the charming natural scenery with the participation of people chatting and eating while enjoying the beauty of the cherry blossoms – the symbolic flower of Japan.